petershank/factor-site/README.md

 # factor-site
-An awesome website for practicing prime factorization
+The most awesome  website for practicing prime factorization